-- Words Matter Terms to Use and Avoid When Talking About Addiction: As you communicate with the clients receiving SUD treatment, it is very important to keep in mind the language that you are using.
-Substance use disorders, treatments, and even medications are highly stigmatized topics; therefore, it is important that person-centered language is used when communicating with clients.
-This helpful resource discusses the stigma around addiction as well as recommended language to use. - Pronunciation Guide: this guide provides a list of substances that are asked about in the tool as well as their phonetic pronunciations.
+This helpful resource discusses the stigma around addiction as well as recommended language to

+- Pronunciation Guide: this guide provides a list of substances that are asked about in the tool as well as their phonetic pronunciations.
 This guide is available in Appendix B. - OpiRescue is a free overdose support app that provides resources about Medication Assisted Treatment, locations for pharmacies that provide naloxone, and steps to respond to an opioid overdose.
-This might not be a resource that you use in your everyday experiences; however, it is helpful to know this resource exists. - Colorado LADDERS is an OBH sponsored referral resource.
-Clients have been known to ask for additional treatment resources and the LADDERS website procivdes information and services for prevention, treatment and recovery from substance use and mental health conditions. - SAMHSA Opioid Overdose Prevention Toolkit is also a helpful resource with general information about opioids, opioid use disorder, naloxone, and steps to respond to an overdose. - Suicide Safe by SAMHSA is an app that helps address suicide risk using SAMHSA's Suicide Assessment Five-Step Evaluation and Triage or SAFE-T card.
-Keep in mind, we are not clincians at The Evaluation Center; however, this can be a helpful resource to review if you have limited experience or are new to asking questions about self harm and suicide.
+This might not be a resource that you use in your everyday experiences; however, it is helpful to know this resource exists. - Colorado LADDERS is a BHA sponsored referral resource.
+Clients have been known to ask for additional treatment resources and the LADDERS website provides information and services for prevention, treatment and recovery from substance use and mental health conditions. - SAMHSA Opioid Overdose Prevention Toolkit is also a helpful resource with general information about opioids, opioid use disorder, naloxone, and steps to respond to an overdose. - Suicide Safe by SAMHSA is an app that helps address suicide risk using SAMHSA's Suicide Assessment Five-Step Evaluation and Triage or SAFE-T card.
+Keep in mind, we are not clinicians at The Evaluation Center; however, this can be a helpful resource to review if you have limited experience or are new to asking questions about self-harm and suicide.
 Please let Allyssa know if you have any questions or concerns about asking questions related to this topic! - SPARS CSAT Technical Assistance Guide: Improving client participation in the GPRA follow-up surveys is our goal.
 Part three of this guide provides an overview of the Elicit-Provide-Elicit (EPE) interviewing framework that can help us reach this goal.
-The EPE framework and general guidelines for interacting with clients is available in Appendix A of this handbook
+The EPE framework and general guidelines for interacting with clients is available in Appendix A of this handbook - Past GPRA GA Resources: In the past, GPRA Gas have shared the following topical resources: Q:\Evaluation Center\Active Eval Projects\State Opioid Response (SOR)\GPRA\10.
+Graduate Assistants\On Boarding\Topical Learnings_GPRA